sijnstra/agon-projects/README.md

 A general tool to dump memory to a file.
 Note that this utility is built to run at 0x0B0000, so it will need to be run from the mos directory and will overwrite that address.
 Copy `memsave.bin` into your `/mos` directory and enjoy!

 # OSbootZ
 A tool to boot up Zeal-OS, also runs from the `/mos` directory.
 Only a binary is available at the moment.
 Source may be released in future.
-The second optional parameter loads a 64k ZealFS image into memory at `0x090000`, which can be saved again upon reboot using memsave.
+The second optional parameter loads a 64k ZealFS image into memory at `0x090000`, which can be saved again upon reboot using `memsave`.
 This means you can import and export files into ZealOS.

 # strings
 This is a minimal implementation of the *nix strings utility, allowing the user to search through a binary file for strings of a minimum length (specified in the command line).
 It demonstrates the use of the MOScalls `mos_fgetc` and `mos_feof`.